Grimeborn

-Grimeborn is an annual East London musical theatre and opera festival which coincides with the world famous East Sussex Glyndebourne Opera Festival.
-Founded by Arcola Theatre’s artistic director Mehmet Ergen in 2007, the festival is held at Arcola Theatre in Dalston, East London.
+Grimeborn is an annual musical theatre and opera festival held at Arcola Theatre in Dalston, East London.
+It was founded by Arcola Theatre's artistic director Mehmet Ergen in 2007.
 It takes place in and around August, and tends to showcase new and experimental works alongside radical productions of classic opera, using both the Arcola's performing stages.

 History

-The festival's name is a punning reference to Glyndebourne.
+The festival's name is a punning reference to the world famous East Sussex Glyndebourne Opera Festival.
 The "grime" element refers to the "dirtier" backdrop of the Arcola Theatre, a converted textile factory in the congested bustle of Hackney as opposed to the scenic gardens of East Sussex.

 Originally, Grimeborn was devised as a contemporary contribution to the Battersea Arts Centre's (BAC) Opera Festival.
 The BAC Opera Festival's Artistic Director at the time, Tom Morris, asked Ergen, who was working at the BAC as an Associate Producer, to create something different from normal operatic preconceptions in a manner similar to Tête à Tête, who were also taking the stage at the BAC Opera Festival that year.
 Grimeborn became an opera and musical theatre festival in its own right, with the Arcola Theatre its exclusive host.